async-profiler/async-profiler/README.md

 in a separate package.
 For example, to install OpenJDK debug symbols on Debian / Ubuntu, run:
 ```
-# apt-get install openjdk-8-dbg
+# apt install openjdk-8-dbg
 ```
-or for Java 11:
+or for OpenJDK 11:
 ```
-# apt-get install openjdk-11-dbg
+# apt install openjdk-11-dbg
 ```

-On Gentoo the ``icedtea`` OpenJDK package can be built with the per-package setting ``FEATURES="nostrip"`` to retain symbols.
+On Gentoo the `icedtea` OpenJDK package can be built with the per-package setting `FEATURES="nostrip"` to retain symbols.

 ### Wall-clock profiling